adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/carousel/v2/carousel/README.md

 1. `./autoplay` - defines whether or not the carousel should automatically transition between slides.
 2. `./delay` - defines the delay (in milliseconds) when automatically transitioning between slides.
 3. `./autopauseDisabled` - defines whether or not automatic pause when hovering the carousel is disabled.
+4. `./accessibilityLabel` - defines an accessibility label for the carousel.

 The edit dialog also allows editing of Carousel items (adding, removing, naming, re-ordering).

+Note: on author instances automatic transitioning only works with the `wcmmode=disabled` URL parameter.

 ## Client Libraries
 The component provides a `core.wcm.components.carousel.v2` client library category that contains a recommended base